 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-The Jan.
-25, 2018, meeting was called to order by Chairman Tom Crowe at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
-All members of the board were present except for Dan Schantz.
-Also present was CEO Brett Abplanalp.
-Upon motion by Jason Barnhorst, seconded by Steve AmRhein, and carried, the agenda of… Continue reading.
+The meeting was opened by Chairman Michael Brelage and Brian Scheidler kept the minutes of the meeting.
+All board members were present except Jason Barnhorst who joined by phone.
+Also present was CEO Brett Abplanalp and employee Eric Busch.
+Crystal Greathouse joined by phone.
+Upon motion made by Dale Wernke, seconded by Steve AmRhein and… Continue reading.

 About 40 years ago, co-op leaders thought to develop a training program to ensure lineworkers had the skills and knowledge they needed to keep themselves and others safe on the job.
 Based on this idea, a formal training program was set into motion in 1974, and the first Hoosier Energy Apprenticeship Training and Safety (HEATS)… Continue reading.

 While things are still COVID-crazy, I am excited about what 2021 has in store.
 We have learned that we are adaptable, resilient, and can provide excellent service in any situation, including a pandemic, so we are prepped and ready for great things this year.
 We continue to dive in to our strategic planning process and… Continue reading.